etiennebacher/tinyslider/README.md

-# shinymisc
+# tinyslider

 [CAREFUL - WORK IN PROGRESS]

-`shinymisc` is an R package that ultimately will contain several widgets for R Shiny.
+`tinyslider` is an R package that ultimately will contain several widgets for R Shiny.
 For now, it only contains functions to create a carousel via the JavaScript library [tiny-slider](https://github.com/ganlanyuan/tiny-slider).

 * [Installation](#installation)
 * [tiny-slider](#tiny-slider)